0 Part Course |

 • Return on equity and Price/BV

-• The relevance of cost of capital
+• The relevance of the cost of capital

 • Limitations of accounting-based data